NSW Government initiatives to support child development

 Why we're doing this

 The first 2000 days of life, from conception to around the time a child starts school, is a critical time for physical, cognitive, social and emotional health.
-What happens in the first 2000 days of life has been shown to have an impact throughout a person’s entire life, across all phases of life and between generations.
+What happens in the first 2000 days of life has been shown to have an impact throughout an individual’s life.

 There are many factors that impact on a child’s development.
-Some are genetic, some are environmental.
-They include individual, parent, environmental and community factors.
-We already have good evidence for services and supports that have been shown to improve children’s health and developmental outcomes.
+They include individual, parental, environmental and community factors.
+The role of parents and carers in their child’s development is very important.
+To support families we have good evidence for services and supports that have been shown to improve children’s health and developmental outcomes.
 More evidence emerges daily on practices to better support children and their families.

 Our vision

-We are committed to giving every child in NSW the best start in life.
+We are committed to giving every child in NSW the best start in life and learning.

 Making sure more children are developmentally on track when they start school is the first step to achieving full participation and lifetime health, education, social and economic benefits.
 A connected approach will drive better outcomes for children across every decade of their life and across generations.